 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 0 / 4

 South Sudan’s interim constitution enshrines the rights of free movement and residence, as well as the right to an education.
 In reality, the civil war, multiple local conflicts, and poor to nonexistent service delivery have made it impossible for many people to exercise these basic rights.
+An estimated 1.8 million people were internally displaced as of December 2018, and 2.5 million South Sudanese refugees were living in neighboring countries.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 0 / 4